Board Executive

 Meg Olson

-Meg Olson joined CWRA National as Manager of Operations and Communication in November 2019.
+Meg Olson joined CWRA National in November 2019 as Manager of Operations and Communications, and became Executive Director in September 2024.
 She has been an Ontario Branch board member since 2014, organized the Ontario Branch Mentorship program since 2015, and was co-chair of the 2019 CWRA National Conference.

 National Directors